-The TOE shall meet the requirement "Management of security attributes (FMT_MSA.1)" as specified below:
+160 The TOE shall meet the requirement "Management of security attributes (FMT_MSA.1)" as specified below:

-FMT_MSA.1 Management of security attributes

-FMT_MSA.1.1 The TSF shall enforce the Memory Access Control Policy to restrict the ability to change default, modify or delete the security attributes permission control information to running at privilege mode.

-Dependencies: [FDP_ACC.1 Subset access control or

-FDP_IFC.1 Subset information flow control]

-FMT_SMF.1 Specification of management functions

-FMT_SMR.1 Security roles
+FMT_MSA.1 Management of security attributes Hierarchical to: No other components.
+FMT_MSA.1.1 The TSF shall enforce the Memory Access Control Policy to restrict the ability to change default, modify or delete the security attributes permission control information to running at privilege mode .
+Dependencies: [FDP_ACC.1 Subset access control or FDP_IFC.1 Subset information flow control] FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles

-The TOE shall meet the requirement "Specification of management functions (FMT_SMF.1)" as specified below:
+161 The TOE shall meet the requirement "Specification of management functions (FMT_SMF.1)" as specified below:

-FMT_SMF.1 Specification of management functions

-Hierarchical to: No other components

-FMT_SMF.1.1 The TSF shall be capable of performing the following security management functions: access the control registers of the MPU.
+FMT_SMF.1 Specification of management functions Hierarchical to: No other components FMT_SMF.1.1 The TSF shall be capable of performing the following security management functions: access the control registers of the MPU .
 Dependencies: No dependencies